znx-x/solidity-plus/README.md

 .\compile example.xsol
 ```

-After compiling your Solidity+ file, the output file should be `original-file-name_compiler.sol` and it is ready to be deployed using Remix, Hardhat or any other Solidity compiler.
+After compiling your Solidity+ file, the output file should be `original-file-name_compiled.sol` and it is ready to be deployed using Remix, Hardhat or any other Solidity compiler.

 ### Future UI for Compiling and Deploying